Boat storage facility pricing and comparison

 How much does boat storage cost per month?

 Boat storage costs range from $50/month for outdoor uncovered parking to $500+/month for indoor climate-controlled units.
-The national average is $72 to $157/month.
+The national median is $55 to $185/month.
 Costs vary by location, storage type, and boat size.

 Is indoor or outdoor storage better value?